marcus-24/Stock-Predictor-ML-Inference/README.md

-# Stock-Predictor-Backend
+# Stock-Predictor-ML-Inference

-This repository is used as the backend to train and serve the tensorflow nueral network model.
+This repository is the backend that serves the TensorFlow neural network model.

 ## Setup